 Installing the Posts

-With the location determined, the rock moved, and the materials ready to go, I was finally able to start the process of installing the summer shade sail.
+With the location determined for our DIY shade sail, the rock moved, and the materials ready to go, I was finally able to start the process of installing the summer shade sail.

 Digging the Post Holes

 I had a post hole digger already, but it was a little small for digging holes for a 6 x 6 post.
 It was really meant for 4×4 posts.
 So I made it work by digging 4 holes adjacent to each other to make one larger hole.